tobiz/OGN-Flight-Logger_V2/README.md

 - sudo apt-get install pythonX-dev where X is version of python being used
 - sudo apt-get install python-pip
 - sudo pip install pyephem

+I'm currently developing and testing on
+- a Raspberry Pi P2 Model B under Rasparian (Debian Linux 7.8) and
+- a desktop running Kubuntu 14.04